About the Department

 Champlin Interactive 3D Lab

 Within this complex is the 3D Graphics Lab which was made possible by a grant from the Champlin Foundation.
 This facility is designed specifically for use in the development and teaching of Interactive 3D Graphics.
-The lab is used jointly by the Computer Science and Art departments to train artists, graphics programmers, and researchers (some students are all three!).
+The lab is used jointly by the Computer Science department to train artists, graphics programmers, and researchers (some students are all three!).

 This lab consists of 24 Macintosh computers.
-It is predominantly used for 3-dimensional modeling and graphics work and it is where regular art classes are held to train students to use these sophisticated programs.
+It is predominantly used for 3-dimensional modeling and graphics work.
 These computers have advanced 3D modeling software including up-to-date versions of both Maya 10 and Mudbox, as well as several other software packages.
 Digitizers are also provided at most stations so that students may become familiar with industry standard tools.
 The lab is also complemented with dual projection screens to meet the dynamic needs of different presenters.

 The University of Rhode Island is a medium-sized state university located in the southern part of Rhode Island.
 It has been a land-grant school since its founding in 1892.
 In part because of its unique location near the Ocean and Narragansett Bay, the University has developed strong marine programs and has been designated one of the national Sea Grant colleges.